 It was then that she and her husband began to be bothered about what was going on around them.
 They read up extensively on what could be done and how to start a charitable movement.
 It took six months of heavy research into the lifestyles of the young before everything came into place.

+The young participants of Change Your World Kluang bringing food to the underprivileged living along the railway tracks.
 “We realised that the young people are all for change,” said Kelvin, 40, an investment consultant.
 “They are open-minded and daring, and willing to do something, compared to those who already have careers (those above 25).
 They are more radical and community-driven.
 That’s why Facebook and blogs are so popular.”

 Thus, Change Your World was created, and its mission, as stated on its website, is to “mobilise the millennial generation (ages 15 to 25) of all races and religions to take City and Nation Ownership as well as to create World In Crisis Awareness”.
 It travels from city to city to create awareness about real issues and promote justice, mercy and faithfulness.